Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions

-However, for the reasons exposed above, in contrast to the traditional view of \emph{deliberative} agent---according to which agents take rational decisions by weighing reasons---one could rather start from an \emph{interpretative} basis, considering that agents might reproduce already established courses of action (or \emph{scripts}).
+However, for the reasons exposed above, in contrast to the traditional view of deliberative agent---according to which agents take rational decisions by weighing reasons---one could rather start from an \emph{interpretative} basis, considering that agents might reproduce already established courses of action (or \emph{scripts}).
 For their \emph{ex-post} nature, scripts reify deliberations already occurred.
-Intentions, as commitments towards courses of actions, are then reduced again to low-order \Gio{(in the sense of concrete, contingent)} volitional states selected by higher-order desires in accordance to the abilities and knowledge ascribed to the agent, and the perceived state of the environment.
+Intentions, as commitments towards courses of actions, are then reduced again to low-order \Gio{(in the sense of concrete, contingent)} volitional states selected by higher-order \Gio{(generic, structural)} desires in accordance to the abilities and knowledge ascribed to the agent, and the perceived state of the environment.

 Evidently, what is obtained through an interpretative standpoint can be remapped in generative terms, i.e., entering the agent's mind, the same mental states can be used as the drivers for his conduct.
 It is to \emph{satisfy} his intents that the agent behaves in a certain way.
 It is unimportant to acknowledge whether such mental states actually exist or are epiphenomena of other unconscious activities of the brain.
 The principle of \emph{responsibility} in our legal systems is based on the assumption that such mental states are significant to reason about human behaviour (cf. \citep{Sileno2017c}).